Noah Rothman: Web series

 Rothman acted in two web series.
 He played the character Slipknot in an episode of The Scene in 2006.
 In 2009, he played lead character Zeke Oros in Issues: The Series.

 Blogger and editor

 Rothman joined Campaigns and Elections magazine in 2010 as an editor.
 He moved to Ology.com in 2011 as a political news editor, and then on to Mediaite as a writer in 2012.
-He joined the political blog Hot Air in 2014, replacing Erika Johnsen when she left to pursue a Juris Doctor degree.
+He joined the political blog Hot Air in 2014, replacing Erika Johnsen when she left to attend law school.
 Rothman left Hot Air to become the assistant online editor of Commentary magazine in 2015.